jpylypiw/DraconisBot/README.md

-# DrachinusBot
+# DraconisBot
 A Discord Bot with Auto Channel function & more

 ## Repository purpose:
-This repository is for a discord bot, which has auto channels and more features like easy to use admin commands etc.
+This repository is for a discord bot, which has auto channels and more features like easy to use admin commands, economy system etc.

 ## Restart & Updates